lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 </app>
 ```

-we certainly sacrifice some specificity about how the correction was made (namely, by simply adding an "s" rather that crossing out the whole word and replacing it with the new word).
+We certainly sacrifice some specificity about how the correction was made (namely, by simply adding an "s" rather than crossing out the whole word and replacing it with the new word).
 However, we gain considerable clarity about the meaning of the correction.

 **In sum**: The problem we face with the language of "addition, correction, substitution" etc. is that it becomes tempting to record two distinct types of phenomena: 1) the ultimate meaning of the correction and 2) the material way in which that correction was made.